utsargo/portfolio-utsargo-microverse/readme.md

 # Portfolio Website Project
 ### Mobile design (First milestone)

 > This is the first milestone of the portfolio website project.
 This is not an actual mobile website.
-It's just a mobile-like mock-up based on the figma design we were provied.
-The project will grow to a actual portfolio website someday.
+It's just a mobile-like mock-up based on the figma design we were provided.
+The project will grow to an actual portfolio website someday.

 > One thing I want to share about the CSS.
 Back in 2017, I was learning flex-box for the first time.
 The I tried to build my own lighweight CSS famework based on flex-box.
 That project help me lot.
 I used many helper classes from that stylesheet here.
 That piece of code is open source, anyone can use that.
 I named it "Flexy Framework".
 The link is given below.